Cozy Peach Kitchen

 • 2 cups water or vegetable broth

-• 6 ounces marinated and quartered artichoke hearts without the liquid
+• 1 cup roughly chopped marinated and quartered artichoke hearts

 • ¼ cup sliced kalamata olives pit removed